ukbendavies/training-github-actions/docs/index.md

     - [x] create a site for presentation of project documentation
     - [x] enable continuous integration and continuous deployment
-    - [ ] support integration of external documentation for external project repositories
+    - [ ] support integration of documentation from other project repositories
     - [x] ensure local development process is streamlined

 !!! info "Technologies Used"